shashikumar88/College-Management-System/README.md

-# University-Management-System
+# College-Management-System

 ### Description

-This is a simple Python-based University Management System that allows users to:
+This is a simple Python-based College Management System that allows users to:

 - Create colleges
 - Add teachers and students to a specific college